radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/special-attributes-handling.md

 -	Configure Referential Integrity (only applicable to RadiantOne Directory stores and persistent cache)
 -	Configure Dynamic Groups
 -	Configure Attribute Uniqueness (only applicable to RadiantOne Directory stores)
--	Configure unnesting of nested groups
+-	Configure unnesting of nested groups (not applicable to RadiantOne Directory stores)

 ## Attribute Uniqueness
 Attribute Uniqueness enforcement is applicable to RadiantOne Directory stores only.